• Skip to primary navigation

 Do you have ham in your freezer leftover from Thanksgiving Dinner or Easter brunch.
 It’s time to put it to good use in this cheesy potato casserole.
 This is a fantastic way to use up some leftovers and it’s so easy to make!

-While this has an amazing cheese sauce, it’s not as rich as creamy scalloped potatoes or crispy au gratin potatoes which makes it a great choice for breakfast.
+While this has an amazing colby cheese sauce, it’s not as rich as scalloped potatoes with gruyere cheese or crispy au gratin potatoes which makes it a great choice for breakfast.

 Don’t have leftover ham, you can use a ham steak that’s pre-cooked or deli ham.
 A ham breakfast casserole only has a few ingredients and most of them you probably have on hand so, it’s one, two, three and you’re ready to go!